-Failure to Go to Appointed Place of Duty (Failure to Repair).
+Failure to Go to Appointed Place of Duty.
 UCMJ art.
 86(1)

 Representing Guilty Clients: How do defense lawyers sleep at night?